Last Updated on

 Housed in the tallest and oldest home in Point Pleasant Beach, Tower Cottage B&B places you, the guest, squarely in an English Manor or Italian Palazzo.
 Rooms are so royally appointed, you can be somewhat disoriented when walking out the front door to a neighborhood of small and tidy homes.
 Featured in a past issue of Victorian Homes Magazine, and winner of New Jersey Magazine’s Best B&B, The Tower Cottage just keeps getting better each year.

 Originally built in 1883 a couple of blocks from the beach, The Tower Cottage was a Point Pleasant Beach landmark in the early 1900’s.
 By the time Tony and Maureen Haddad purchased the rooming house that had been in Tony’s family since the 1970’s, it had lost its former luster and its distinctive turret tower.

 In the early 2000’s the Haddad’s turned the property into a premier luxury B&B through a top to bottom gut restoration and rebuilding of the namesake tower.

 (Much to Maureen and Tony’s surprise, a 70-something year old guest requested the Tower Suite.
-It seems that it was his mother’s bedroom, when his grandparents owned the house in the early 1900’s-1930’s.
+Apparently, it was his mother’s bedroom, when his grandparents owned the house in the early 1900’s-1930’s.
 He brought a trove of photos from that era for the Haddad’s to keep).

-The exuberantly friendly Maureen is unabashedly romantic, with a penchant for crystal chandeliers, which hang in every one of the five guest rooms and bathrooms.
+The exuberantly friendly Maureen is unabashedly romantic.
+She’s got a penchant for crystal chandeliers, which hang in every one of the five guest rooms and bathrooms.